Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

   - Three arguments for configuration:

         - A location either as an address or a city, region or country name or longitude and latitude positioning (default value: Current location of the computer)
-        - A radius for the radius around the location in kilometers (default value: 250km)
+        - A numerical value for the radius around the location in kilometers (default value: 250km)
         - An update frequency in seconds (default 30 seconds)

   - Samples for valid calls: